Jordyn Hadden

 Is it right for me?

-A Book Proposal Critique may be a good fit for you if you’re preparing to submit your manuscript to an agent or publisher, and you’re looking for a professional opinion to help make your best first impression.
+A Book Proposal Critique may be a good fit for you if you’re preparing to submit your manuscript to an agent or publisher, and you’re looking for a professional opinion to help you make your best first impression.

 Synopsis Critique